Dazcam/Bioinformatics-tutorials/pages/fastqc.md

 ### MultiQC

-As often we have sereral fastqc `htmls` to inspect at once, the package MultiQC, condenses all the information from all the FastQC reports into a single document making easier to quickly assess if all the fastq files pass the quality checks.
+Often we have sereral fastqc `htmls` to inspect at once, the package MultiQC, condenses all the information from all the FastQC reports into a single document making easier to quickly assess if all the fastq files pass the quality checks.